 Whistler Blackcomb’s 8171 acres of skiable terrain puts this mega resort among the top of the list in North America.
 Revelstoke Mountain Resort has the largest vertical drop (1700 metres) of any ski resort in North America, and Fernie Alpine Resort is famous for having not one, not two, not three, but five alpine bowls of powder.

-Did we mention that Sun Peaks has a run called 5-mile which is no less than 8km long?
+Did we mention that Sun Peaks Resort has a run called 5-mile which is no less than 8km long?
 That 45 per cent of Kicking Horse’s terrain is black diamond and another 15 per cent is expert?
-Or that Panorama has a heli-ski operation that flies directly from its base?
+Or that Panorama Mountain Resort has a heli-ski operation that flies directly from its base?

 2. Prettiest ski towns in the world